xiaoxuefu/MET_methods/README.md

 ## Additional MET Resources:

-[ICIS Head-Mounted Eye Tracking Workshop 2022](https://github.com/ICIS-HMET-Workshop/workshop_materials_2022): A tutorial on using head-mounted eye tracking in infant research
+[ICIS Head-Mounted Eye Tracking Workshop 2022](https://github.com/ICIS-HMET-Workshop/workshop_materials_2022): A tutorial on using head-mounted eye tracking in infant research.
+It also provide links to additional MET data processing and visualization tools.